scalar-labs/scalardb/docs/backup-restore.md

 </div>
 <div id="Cosmos_DB_for_NoSQL3" class="tabcontent" markdown="1">

 Follow the official Azure documentation for [restore an account by using Azure portal](https://docs.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup#restore-account-portal).
-After restoring a backup, change the default consistencies of the restored databases to `STRONG`.
+After restoring a backup, [configure the default consistency level](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-manage-consistency#configure-the-default-consistency-level) of the restored databases to `STRONG`.
 In addition, you should use the mid-time of the paused duration as the restore point as previously explained.

 ScalarDB implements the Cosmos DB adapter by using its stored procedures, which are installed when creating schemas by using ScalarDB Schema Loader.
 However, the PITR feature of Cosmos DB doesn't restore stored procedures.
 Because of this, you need to re-install the required stored procedures for all tables after restoration.
 You can do this by using ScalarDB Schema Loader with the `--repair-all` option.
 For details, see [Repair tables](schema-loader.md#repair-tables).
 </div>